A Collector's Guide

 One unusual feature common to Lynchburg's CD 122 is a distinct line that encircles the crown about 10 mm above the center of the upper wire groove lip.
 On some pieces this forms a slight irregularity that can be seen and felt (see CD 122 Mold 7, photo right), while on others it is less noticeable.
 This is in addition to the line left from mating the crown pieces of the mold with the two lower mold halves, which circles the insulator in the middle of the upper wire groove.
 We do not know the purpose of this line.
 I would guess that the original crown top was modified in some way before Lynchburg's production of this style, most likely to bring the profile closer to Hemingray's No. 16.

 There are 12 confirmed molds of CD 122.
 All lettering on the molds is hand engraved, with the exception of most mold numbers, which are die stamped.
-The lettering tends to be uniform and in the same style.
-One mold (Mold 7) is different than the other molds; the crown is about 5-6mm shorter, the lettering is in a different style, and there is a sometimes indistinct L logo on the crown.
+There is one mold reported without a mold number but I have not been able to confirm it.
+It may be a case of the number being too faint to identify.
+Lettering tends to be uniform and in the same style and most molds are uniform in size and shape.
+However, one mold (Mold 7) is different than the other molds; the crown is about 5-6mm shorter, the lettering is in a different style, and there is a sometimes indistinct L logo on the crown.
 It may represent a repaired version.
-At this time I do not know if this mold exists in the "normal" version as well.
-Most molds are uniform in size and shape.
+At this time I do not know if this mold exists in a "normal" version as well.

 CD 122s occur with both CDP and RDP.
 A very few pieces exist with smooth base (SB) and are considered rare (see photos at CD 122, Mold 9).